-OBJECTIVE: The objective in gin rummy is to score points and reach an agreed number of points or more.
+OBJECTIVE OF GIN RUMMY: The objective of gin rummy is to score points and reach an agreed number of points or more.

 NUMBER OF PLAYERS: 2 players (variations can allow for more players)

-Each player is dealt ten cards face down.
-The remaining cards are placed in between the two players and serve as the deck.
-The top card of the deck should be flipped over to create the discard pile.
+The dealer should deal ten cards to each player, face down.
+Take the remaining cards and place them face-down between the two of you to serve as the stock deck.
+Take the top card of the stock deck and flip it over (face-up) next to the stock deck.
+This is the discard pile.

-Once opening play has been made, players are allowed to draw from the deck or pick up from the discard pile.
-Remember the goal is to create sets and runs to obtain the most points.
+Once opening play has been made, players take turns either drawing a mystery card from the stock deck or taking the face-up card from the discard pile.
+They then discard one of their cards and the play continues.
+Remember, the goal is to create sets and runs to score the most points.

 Kings/Queens/Jacks – 10 points